bengfarrell/midi-strummer/BUILD.md

-# Building MIDI Strummer for Distribution
+# Building Strumboli for Distribution

-This guide explains how to package MIDI Strummer as a standalone desktop application that users can download, install, and run.
+This guide explains how to package Strumboli as a standalone desktop application that users can download, install, and run.

 ## Prerequisites